GOP lawmakers vote remotely more often after initial scorn

 That first year, 175 Democrats but just seven Republicans used it, according to data compiled by the nonpartisan Brookings Institution.
 And while GOP participation has grown, proxies remain more heavily utilized by Democrats.

-Of the 125 House roll calls so far this year, Republicans have voted by proxy an average of 19 times for each, the AP figures show.
-Democrats have averaged 28 each.
+Of the 125 House roll calls so far this year, Republicans who’ve voted by proxy have done so an average of 19 times each, the AP figures show.
+Democrats have averaged 28 apiece.

-McCarthy has repeatedly expressed a desire to end proxy voting should Republicans win the House majority in November’s elections, saying it’s time for lawmakers “to show up to work.”
-Democratic Speaker Nancy Pelosi most recently extended the procedure until May 14.
+McCarthy has repeatedly expressed a goal of ending proxy voting should Republicans win the House majority in November’s elections, saying it’s time for lawmakers “to show up to work.”
+House Speaker Nancy Pelosi, D-Calif., most recently extended the procedure until May 14.

 The 100-member Senate, far smaller than the House, has not adopted proxy voting.

-The procedure has helped Speaker Pelosi, D-Calif., manage her party’s narrow majority by making it less likely Democrats will miss votes.
+The procedure has helped Pelosi manage her party’s narrow majority by making it less likely Democrats will miss votes.
 Pelosi called the GOP’s failed lawsuit a “sad stunt” that threatened to “recklessly endanger the health of colleagues” and congressional workers.

 Rep. Louie Gohmert, R-Texas, who’s now running for state attorney general, has cast 61 proxy votes this year, the most among Republicans who had joined McCarthy’s lawsuit.
 Aides did not return messages seeking comment.

-Also evolving are the reasons lawmakers use the process, which was initially created to reduce their risks of getting or spreading COVID-19.
+Also evolving are the reasons lawmakers use the process, initially created to reduce their risks of getting or spreading COVID-19.

 Rep. Colin Allred, D-Texas, cast proxy votes while taking paternity leave after the birth of his second child in Spring 2021.
 Around the same time, Rep. Dan Crenshaw, R-Texas, voted from home after emergency eye surgery.

-Rep. Ron Kind, D-Wis., attended a June 2021 campaign event in his state with President Joe Biden.
-No. 3 House GOP leader Elise Stefanik of New York was at a Florida fundraising event with former President Donald Trump in January.
+Rep. Ron Kind, D-Wis., attended a June 2021 campaign event in his state with President Joe Biden and voted remotely.
+No. 3 House GOP leader Elise Stefanik of New York used the procedure while taking maternity leave last fall and while at a Florida fundraising event with former President Donald Trump in January.

+“These are the rules of the House.
+We don’t agree with them, but we’ll follow the rules of the House,” said Stefanik spokesperson Ali Pardo.

 Rep. Ilhan Omar of Minnesota was among several Democrats at a racial justice demonstration in her state in April 2021 while voting by proxy.
 That February, Rep. Madison Cawthorn, R-N.C., was in a group of hard-right lawmakers who voted by proxy while at a conservative political conference in Florida that Trump attended.